 Here’s one for your “hmmm” files: IT solution provider CDW has just released its first Cloud Computing Tracking Poll, which is based on a survey of 1,200 IT professionals that are involved with corporate cloud computing infrastructure planning or projects.
-The survey suggests that despite all the hype about the cloud computing model, only 28 percent of U.S. organizations are actually
+The survey suggests that despite all the hype about the cloud computing model, only 28 percent of U.S. organizations are actually using some sort of cloud infrastructure today.
+Mostly, that is in the form of a single cloud application.

 The study goes on to suggest that this community believes only 42 percent of their existing infrastructure and applications have the potential to live in the cloud.
 Among the survey respondents who WERE using a cloud application or service, most expect to spend only 34 percent of their IT budget on cloud computing by 2016.
 That means about two-thirds of their budgets WILL NOT be spent on the cloud; it also reinforces the growing belief that businesses will rely on a hybrid set of delivery models for their IT infrastructure.